thanhhang1306/BoxOut/SOLUTIONS.md

-#  SOLUTIONS TO BOXOUT: A PUZZLE GAME BY HANG PHAM
+#  Solutions to BoxOut: A puzzle game by Hang Pham

-## 1/ Red level: Tutorial based
+## 1/ Red level: Based on the tutorial
 - Press the left arrow once, the right arrow twice for the circles nearest to the left
 - Click on the remaining circles (highest circle: 3 times, circle farthest to the right: 4 times)